 Since such a holistic, community-oriented, respectful approach to non-human nature is not incentivized by our political and economic system, it is our work as a nonprofit organization to find ways to make this vision viable.
 In recent years, we have shifted our focus to economic livelihoods to make win-win scenarios for ecologies and economies more accessible to people who share our vision.
 It has become urgently apparent to us that community coalitions are essential to developing such alternate pathways.

 Our work now includes collaboration with local Indigenous leadership in ways that inform and lead the direction of this sector of land management.
-Supported by Business Oregon, Oregon Community Foundation, and Roundhouse Foundation, we are working with local high school students in workforce development programs, with local land stewards in entrepreneurial development, and with Live Oak Consulting in building ties with Native American leaders and ecological workers.
+Supported by Business Oregon, Oregon Community Foundation, Roundhouse Foundation, and Lane County we are working with diverse groups ƒrom high schools, Indigenous leadership of Siletz, Coos, Kalapuya heritage, with Live Oak Consulting, SquareOne Villages, Queers in the Woods, Cerro Gordo Land Conservancy, Resilience Permaculture, Big Leaf Construction, Whitesnake Arts, Cascadia Vernacular, Branch Road Farm School, and myriad land stewards and advocates in the region.
 This reparative and reconstructive work is unimaginable without steady engagement with those communities that have been and continue to be most attacked by systems of domination and it is our commitment to do so.